MatthewCryer/initial_pyplot_work/README.md

 In **gradchange.py**

 Takes the same framework but is looking at a value changing over time.
 Uses simple statistics to identify when the gradient change is *x* sigma away from the mean, and then annotates the y value of this point on the plot.

+In **cyclesheetsplitter.py**

+The original .xls will have a number of sheets that aren't needed for the data processing (but are useful to keep as they hold measurement meta data), use this program to remove unwanted sheets before passing to **SCS4200.py**.